 Data exfiltration mitigation

-VPC Controls (VPC-SC) improves your ability to reduce the risks related to data exfiltration of Google Cloud services such as Cloud Storage and Big Query.
+VPC Controls (VPC-SC) improve your ability to reduce the risks related to data exfiltration of Google Cloud services such as Cloud Storage and Big Query.

 AI Platform Notebooks Access Control and Audit Logging have their own set of Identity and Access Management responsibilities.
 Each given role is linked to a set of permissions.
 By adding a new member to a project, you may assign one or more IAM roles to that individual via an IAM policy.